reggieraye/reggieraye/index.md

 ### Technology
 IOM harnesses recent robotic fabrication technologies to autonomously build and assemble complex products - including devices with circuits, actuators, and motors.
 It’s not rapid prototyping, it’s rapid production.

 Products are fabricated in a vertically integrated robotic ecosystem.
-Upon completion, they are are deposited into purpose-built boxes for immediate shipping.
+Upon completion, they are are deposited in purpose-built boxes for immediate shipping.

 **Part Lifecycle**
 1. Receive purchase order